HamdyElzanqali/love-with-js/README.md

     })
 ```

-Note that there will be a frame delay if you are only calling `js.update()` in `love.update`.
-If that is a problem for you, you can also manually call `js.update()` after requesting some value.
+Note that there will be a frame delay when recieving data from JavaScript if you are only calling `js.update()` in `love.update`.
+If that is a problem for you, you can also manually call `js.update()` after requesting the data.

 ### Passing arguments